edm1922/mental-health-support/MESSAGE_LOADING_FIX.md

-# Message Loading Fix for Mental Health Support App
+# Message Loading Fix for Healmate App

-This document provides instructions on how to fix the message loading issue in the Mental Health Support application.
+This document provides instructions on how to fix the message loading issue in the Healmate application.

 ## Problem Diagnosis